 Applicants may utilize the interactive map provided on MHC's website to determine if the proposed development is located in an area of high opportunity or Opportunity Zone.
 Applicants must contact Dr. Ben Mokry for a map which identifies the proposed development location within the high opportunity area.

 DEVELOPMENT CHARACTERISTICS

-5. NATIONAL GREEN BUILDING STANDARDS
+4. NATIONAL GREEN BUILDING STANDARDS

-Points will be awarded to developments that build/rehabilitate the development to meet the standards of the ICC 700 National Green Building Standard as follows:
+Seven (7) points will be awarded to developments that build/rehabilitate the development to meet the standards of either ICC 700 National Green Building Standard (Silver Level) or Enterprise Green Communities (EGC)